Softball

 Where are practices and games typically held?

-Instructional, Farm, and Juniors: Practices and home games are held at the Newbury Elementary School Softball field.
+Instructional, 10U and 12U: Practices and home games are held at the Newbury Elementary School Softball field.

-For all levels, away games are scheduled at locally participating towns through ECWSL.
+For all levels, away games are scheduled at locally participating towns through USA Softball.

 Practices